apiobuild/platform/content/blog/collect-email-addresses-without-email-marketing-tools.md

 ## Summary

-**<a href="https://telescope.apiobuild.com/app/waitress" target="_blank">Waitress</a> helps you to connect sign-up form with google sheets through API, and makes email collection easier.** When you are not in need of a powerful email marketing tool, this is a perfect solution for you to collect emails. <a href="https://apiobuild.com/blog/how-to-create-a-simple-email-signup-with-apio/" target="_blank">Click here to follow the step-by-step guide and start collecting emails today!</a>
+**[Waitress](https://telescope.apiobuild.com/app/waitress) helps you to connect sign-up form with google sheets through API, and makes email collection easier.** When you are not in need of a powerful email marketing tool, this is a perfect solution for you to collect emails.
+[Click here to follow the step-by-step guide and start collecting emails now!](https://apiobuild.com/blog/how-to-create-a-simple-email-signup-with-apio/)

 Happy emailing. 📧